 • OBORO KNIFE

-Designed for carbon steel kitchen knife sharpening, the hardness and sharpness are the advantage of diamond stones can be maximized.
+Designed for rough sharpening of kitchen knives made from various types of carbon steel, including semi-stainless steel and traditional Japanese steels.
+The hardness and sharpness are the advantage of diamond stones can be maximized.

 GRIT RANGE